keenhenry/pda/README.md

 pda - Personal Desktop Assistant
 ================================

 pda is a commandline tool used to manage several useful lists in your life - namely, TODO, TOLEARN, NOTE, QA and RESOLUTIONS.

-Those lists are stored in a database, and are accessed through pda commandline interface, which is explained below:
+Lists are stored in a database, and are accessed through pda commandline interface, which is explained below:

-## Documentation
+## Synopsis

 List names can be abbreviated as D, L, N, Q, R, respectively.